jsb-dev/SIT315-Workspace/Tasks/M1S2P/notes.md

 ### Identify what the main problem in the code is and how it can affect the end-users

 An LED that's only lit when a button is held doesn't provide a whole lot of benefit, so I've assumed that this is meant to be a toggle LED for each press.
 In the code, LED state is toggled for every time the button state is changed.
 The delay(500) also introduces a lot of latency.
 This can be subbed for a much smaller bounce delay to ensure distinction between UP/DOWN states without introducing so much latency.
 The loop logic needs to be reconsidered to make sure the LED is only toggled when pressed down, ignoring the rise.

+### Draw three Gantt charts that illustrate the execution of these processes using the following scheduling algorithms: FCFS, Round-Robin, and Preemptive Priority-based scheduling

+### For each of the scheduling algorithms, compute the waiting times of each process

+### Compute the average waiting time of each scheduling algorithm

+### Research and find another scheduling algorithm that has a lower waiting time than these three algorithms

+Shortest Remaining Time First (SRTF)

+SRTF prioritises workload over arrival time/priority.
+The scheduler compares remaining burst times for queued processes and preempts when a shorter task arrives.
+If the new process has lower remaining burst time than the one currently executing, it will be preempted and bumped to execution at the next quantum.
+This takes a preemptive approach to SJF, so queued processes with lower remaining burst time don't need to wait for the in-progress process to finish executing.
+This results in shorter overall waiting time than the previous 3 schedulers, at the risk of significantly longer tasks being continuously delayed due to shorter incoming processes.
+The context switch overhead is also increased due to the increased switching required in scenarios with lots of incoming, short tasks.
+This results in SRTF juggling between them frequently, requiring regular state-switches.
+It also relies on the burst time being known, or at least predictable, for each process.
+The more unpredictability that's introduced to the process queue, the less practical it will be.